 As an exploration company, ILC structurally requires money for acquisition and exploration of properties.
-The Company estimates that it has adequate resources to continue in business and is likely to continue to finance itself in this way for some time.
 There can be no assurance that such financing will be available or, if available, that it will be on reasonable terms.
 If financing is obtained by issuing common shares from treasury, control of the Company may change and investors may suffer additional dilution.
 To the extent financing is not available, lease payments, work commitments, rental payments and option payments, if any, may not be satisfied and could result in a loss of property ownership or earning opportunities for the Company.